sorskoot/RosieBot/commands.md

 !blame | blame a random person/thing for something random !blame {target} {reason} | Writes a message blaming {target} for {reason}
-!followage | shows since when you are a member of the fam
+!followage | shows since when you are a member of the fam !setup | Find out everything about [Sorskoots setup](http://bit.ly/SorskootTwitchSetup) !app | Give a link to a clip of the App Sorskoot is building

 ## sound fx